Chart Color Schemes

 Hillbank's population is slightly younger than the national pattern

-The median age in Hillbank is 36 years, which is slightly lower than Greater Adelaide's average of 39 years and also lower than Australia's median age of 38 years.
+The median age in Hillbank is 36 years, which is slightly lower than Greater Adelaide's average of 39 and also slightly lower than Australia's median of 38.
 Compared to Greater Adelaide, Hillbank has a higher proportion of residents aged 55-64 (13.8%) but fewer residents aged 75-84 (3.4%).
-Between the 2021 Census and now, the 35-44 age group in Hillbank has increased from 11.9% to 13.2% of the population, while the 45-54 age group has decreased from 13.2% to 12.2%.
-By 2041, Hillbank's age composition is expected to change significantly.
-Notably, the 45-54 age group is projected to grow by 53%, adding 333 people and reaching a total of 961 from its current figure of 627.
+Between the 2021 Census and the present day, the percentage of Hillbank's population in the 35-44 age group has increased from 11.9% to 13.2%, while the proportion of those aged 45-54 has decreased from 13.2% to 12.2%.
+By the year 2041, Hillbank's population is expected to experience significant changes in its age distribution.
+Notably, the 45-54 age group is projected to grow by 53%, adding 334 people and reaching a total of 961 from the current figure of 626.